Stretch your legs!

 A Camden Stroll

-There's nothing we want to do less than get up and go outside after a Christmas indulgence but if you're feeling inspired, do yourself (and your health!) a favour, by getting out in the great unknown (more commonly called Regent's Park) and getting some fresh air.
+There's nothing we want to do less than get up and go outside after a Christmas indulgence but if you're feeling inspired, do yourself (and your health!) a favour, by getting out in the great unknown (more commonly called Regent's Park) and get some fresh air.
 It's good for you, promise!

 - Start at Regent’s Park tube station (on the Bakerloo line).
 This walk takes you clockwise around the royal grounds that were originally used for hunting by Henry VIII.
 Head inside and follow the footpath to the left.